vicoslab/dis_tutorial5/README.md

-# Exercise 5: The Real Turtlebot 4
+# Tutorial 5: The Real Turtlebot 4

 #### Development of Inteligent Systems, 2024